thejaminator/latteries/README.md

 Library of util functions that I find useful in my day-to-day work.
 Currently the basic functionality is to cache llm calls by a hash of the prompt and model.

+Also contains bunch of experimental setups that I use for different papers.

 ## Installation